SisterDistrictTech/db-scripts/README.md

 # db-scripts
 These are the setup scripts required to fill data into the internal database.

+## Dev Setup
+To create a dev copy of the database SisterDistrict_dev run the following command in your local environment.

+> mysql -u root -p < SD_DB_Setup.sql

+Swapping out the root use if you have a different super user.

 ## Main scripts

 ### Main database setup